wayneweicheng/agentic_spec_driven_pipeline/docs/spec-driven-pipeline-with-llms.md

 - Ensuring code quality, performance, and security
 - Making critical judgment calls on trade-offs and optimizations

-The LLM handles the repetitive, error-prone work of translating specs into code. **Engineers handle everything that requires judgment, expertise, and deep understanding.**
+The AI agent handles the repetitive, error-prone work of translating specs into code. **Engineers handle everything that requires judgment, expertise, and deep understanding** - including building and training those AI agents.

 ## What's Next